BREEDING BULLDOGS AND RAISING BULLDOG PUPS

-Serious breeders who have experience artificially inseminating with their own stud are usually very capable and can do the AI at their house.
+Serious breeders who have experience artificially inseminating with their studs are usually very capable and can do the AI at their house.

 After you take your bitch home after breeding, continue to keep her away from all males for at least a week.

-During pregnancy, feed your bitch a good quality food.
+During pregnancy, feed your bitch good quality food.
 We recommend Purina Pro-Plan.
-Feed adult dog food for the first four weeks of pregnancy, feed half adult and half puppy food (Purina Pro-Plan Puppy) the fifth week, then puppy food through the rest of pregnancy and throughout all the time the mama is nursing pups.
-Do not feed generic or store brand dog food.
-With a good quality dog food, we feed no supplements other than the liver.
-Do not give bone meal or any other calcium supplements.
+Feed adult dog food for the first four weeks of pregnancy feed half adult and half puppy food (Purina Pro-Plan Puppy) the fifth week, then puppy food through the rest of pregnancy and throughout all the time the mama is nursing pups.
+Do not feed generic or store-brand dog food.
+With good quality dog food, we feed no supplements other than the liver.
+Do not give bone meals or any other calcium supplements.
 They are not needed and can be harmful.

 Almost all bitches will have some mammary enlargement 3 to 4 weeks after their season whether they are pregnant or not.
 If her vulva does not decrease much in size after she is out of season, she is probably pregnant.

 We can x-ray the bitch anytime after 45 days after breeding to determine pregnancy.
 Withhold food by 8 PM the night before the x-ray and be sure she is given a chance to move her bowels before bringing for the x-ray.
 Let her have all the water she wants.

 We can perform a Relaxin blood test for pregnancy anytime after 25 days.

 A sonogram done at 28 days is a very accurate way to determine if she is pregnant.
 We can refer you to a veterinarian who can do a sonogram if you wish.